Want the Truth About Bankruptcy?

 - Myth: Filing for bankruptcy makes me a bad person.

 Truth: Filing for bankruptcy absolutely does not make you a bad person.
 Most people who file bankruptcy are good people who have unexpectedly hit a rough patch financially.
-These situations can quickly grow out of control.
-It can then be all but impossible to overcome without the assistance provided under bankruptcy laws.
 In addition, in 2005, the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) was enacted to prevent the misuse of the bankruptcy system and ensure that only those in need received help.

 - Myth: If I file for bankruptcy, even if I want to, I cannot pay back my creditors.